Skip to content

 Similar payment processing solutions

 The LatAm aggregator field splits on what you can verify.
-PayRetailers is the closest like-for-like: same aggregated multi-country model, but with 7 local licenses, a SoftSwiss connector and semi-published pricing.
+PayRetailers is the closest like-for-like: same aggregated multi-country model, but with 7 local licenses and semi-published pricing.
 EBANX is the Brazil-anchored enterprise option with a Bacen license and direct Pix participation.
 AstroPay shares D24's DNA but sells the opposite product, a player-facing wallet with brand recognition.
-Brazil-only operators can go narrower and cheaper with a Pix specialist like Bazk or Pay4Fun, and the retail giants Mercado Pago and PagSeguro process gambling volume with household-name trust but no iGaming account management.
+Brazil-only operators can go narrower and cheaper with a Pix specialist like Pay4Fun, and the retail giants Mercado Pago and PagSeguro process gambling volume with household-name trust but no iGaming account management.
 Most operators pair any of these with a global PSP like Nuvei for cards and everything outside the region.

 When to Choose an Alternative